fabioschunig/React/W3Schools-React/README.md

 To get an overview of what React is, you can write React code directly in HTML.

 But in order to use React in production, you need npm and Node.js installed.

+### Setting up a React Environment

+If you have npx and Node.js installed, you can create a React application by using create-react-app.
+Run this command to create a React application named my-react-app:

+> npx create-react-app my-react-app